 After a great visit to Arequipa, you take the bus to your next stop at Puno.
 Enjoy visiting the highest navigable lake in the world during your two weeks in Peru, Lake Titicaca.
 In Puno, once you arrive at the lake, you can enjoy some leisure time or even something more adventurous like kayaking.
 Staying one night is plenty of time to relax and even take a tour of the Uros floating islands, Isla Taquile, or Isla Amantani in the lake.
 You can even do a homestay on one of the islands for a truly immersive Peruvian experience.

 After a night in Puno, you depart towards your final destination for the two weeks in Peru, Cusco.
 Once you arrive there are numerous activities, tours, and treks available, all to some amazing locations.
 You can plan to explore Machu Picchu to view one of the incredible Inca cities.
-You can walk the Sacred Valley or take on the Salkantay trek.
+You can walk the Sacred Valley, take on the Salkantay trek or go on a full-day Rainbow Mountain tour.
 Other options for activities include white water rafting, horseback riding, and quad biking, just to name a few.
 Whatever you decide to do in Cusco, you will never forget it!

 In Cusco, there is so much to experience, from the history and culture to the food and the beautiful landscape.
 Full of fascinating structures, natural and manmade, you can also take time to explore the Moray terraces or the Maras salt flats.
 Both are also very popular destinations for tourists and visitors.